 Orgain is reasonably priced and my family loves it, but…(and this is a big “but”), it gives me really bad digestive upset.
-And if you look are the reviews on Amazon, you will see that I'm not alone.
-So I don't use this any longer.
-I can't figure out what the culprit is, which is a bit disconcerting to me.Nutribiotic
+The rest of the family does great with it.
+If you look are the reviews on Amazon, you will see that I'm not alone.
+So try it and see how you do with it–hopefully you can use it just fine!

 I have used this company off and on over the years and they seem quite solid.
 I use their Sodium Ascorbate in this Adrenal Cocktail.

-Miessence's quality standards are similar to Purium's.
-They are head and shoulders above.
-Their protein powder is made to have an amino acid balance that mimics that of animal protein!
+Miessence's quality standards are head and shoulders above.
+Their protein powder is made to have an amino acid balance that mimics that of animal protein.